florinpop17/app-ideas/README.md

 ## 100Days100Projects 🚀

 As a bonus, I created the [#100Days100Projects challenge](https://www.florin-pop.com/blog/2019/09/100-days-100-projects).
-You can find in there 100 more ideas of smaller projects.
+You can find in there 100 more ideas for smaller projects.
 Enjoy! 😄

 ## Stars history